 Retirement always seems far off when you’ve just hit your twenties, but it’s not far away and if you will not stop your bad saving habits, you’ll miss the retirement boat completely.
 Problem with most of us is that we assume that we don’t make enough money to start saving, which is the worst assumption ever made.
-Don’t get unmotivated if your contribution is small early on, generally smaller amount saved early and consistently grows into large amount of money by retirement than a large amount saved later in life.
+Don’t get unmotivated if your contribution is small early on, the generally smaller amount saved early and consistently grows into a large amount of money by retirement than a large amount saved later in life.

 Not Establishing Saving Goals

 There are some big goals in life like getting married, buying a house, and having kids but the most important question is-Have you started saving to accomplish these expensive goals?
-Though it seems very difficult to start saving for things which are so far off, but if you won’t pay attention early, the cost can wreak havoc at that moment.
+Though it seems very difficult to start saving for things which are so far off, if you won’t pay attention early, the cost can wreak havoc at that moment.
 The key towards establishing your saving goals is to prioritize those things that you want or might want down the road.

-If you’ll have a look on the data from financial institutions, student loan debts are particularly blamed for restricting young people from buying homes and growing their wealth and that doesn’t even touch debts like car loan or credit cards.
+If you’ll have a look on the data from financial institutions, student loan debts are particularly blamed for restricting young people from buying homes and growing their wealth and that doesn’t even touch debts like a car loan or credit cards.
 Therefore it’s advised to pay more than your minimum payment.
 This will reduce the time period of your loan and the amount you pay in interest.

 This is the most common pitfall for millennials.
-You’ll feel invincible when it comes to health or to ignore the possibility of medical emergency.
+You’ll feel invincible when it comes to health or to ignore the possibility of the medical emergency.
 This invincibility turns out costly, as medical bills are the major cause of personal bankruptcy.
 Try to get out of this mindset and be prepared for any sort of emergency with proper savings.

 Not Paying Bills on Time

-Once you’ll move out of your parents’ place, every day bills become a harsh reality and out of all bills, smaller ones are the most dangerous.
-This is because young people tend to overlook them and these bills which seem insignificant become significant as soon as you let them fester.
+Once you’ll move out of your parents’ place, everyday bills become a harsh reality and out of all bills, smaller ones are the most dangerous.
+This is because young people tend to overlook them and these bills which seem insignificant to become significant as soon as you let them fester.
 Most bills can be paid online so try to clear up all the bills that are fixed like cable, Netflix, Internet, credit cards and insurance.
-With this, you’ll have a peace of mind at the end of month and you can focus more on your saving goals.
+With this, you’ll have a peace of mind at the end of the month and you can focus more on your saving goals.

 Not Maintaining Credit

-Get used to a certain life style now as you won’t be happy at all if you have to give it up later.
+Get used to a certain lifestyle now as you won’t be happy at all if you have to give it up later.
 Though saving may seem like a challenge to most of you but avoiding lifestyle inflation now will make your retirement less expensive and much easier to reach.